 • Jiangxi Keyuan Biopharm Co.,Ltd.

-all of which operate large-scale facilities and serve end-use sectors such as packaging, textiles, agriculture, automotive, and biomedical.
+all of which serve end-use sectors such as packaging, medical and healthcare, and consumer goods.

-The manufacturing process is a multi-step operation that involves several unit operations, material handling, and quality checks.
-Below are the main stages involved in the polylactic acid manufacturing process flow:
+• Detailed Process Flow: The production process is a multi-step operation that involves several unit operations, material handling, and quality checks.
+Below are the main stages involved in the polylactic acid production process flow:

 • Unit Operations Involved